ChrisWW/PythonTraining/README.md

 # PythonTraining
-Excerises could be helpful to increase your Python;)
+Excerises could be helpful to increase your Python level;)